 Can You Or Should You Paint Over Mold Or Mildew

+Painting over any mold or mildew can be done only after taking the necessary precautions and recommended steps.
 Ignoring the issue around your home will continue to cause you mold and mildew health problems.
-Try as you might to hide it with a paint primer or mold/mildew resistant paint, mold always shows its ugly face again if the source and reason are not discovered and taken care of first.
-Painting over any mold or mildew can be done only after the necessary and recommended steps and precautions are taken.
+Try as you might to hide it with a moisture resistant paint primer it always has a way of showing its face again, especially if the source and reason are not discovered and taken care of first.

 Paint itself does not and will not get rid of or kill any mold or mildew.
-Let’s break down the difference between mold and mildew, what some possible causes can be, how to get rid of it and how to paint over it with these recommended tips.
+Let’s break down the difference between mold and mildew, what are the possible causes for mold and mildew can be, and how to eliminate it and paint over it with recommendations.

 What is Mold